 Additional information with respect to CIBC, including directors' and officers' remuneration and indebtedness, principal holders of CIBC's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in CIBC's management proxy circular for its most recent annual meeting of shareholders that included in its proceedings the election of directors.
-Additional financial information is provided in CIBC's financial statements and Management's Discussion and Analysis for its most recently completed financial year.
+Additional financial information is provided in the 2016 AR.
 These documents, as well as additional information relating to CIBC, are available on SEDAR at www.sedar.com.